Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 ‘This is for the best.’
 He continued to tell himself, knowing how dreadful the Chancellor was.
 He would find some way to keep Eri out of his reaches, no matter what he had to do.

 Deep in his thoughts, Cornelius was late to notice the faint noise of something crinkling.
 By the time his mind had registered that unexpected noise, chips of ice had started falling to the ground.

-Cornelius turned his head abruptly, realizing what that mean.
+Cornelius turned his head abruptly, realizing what that meant.

 “Impossible!
 I hit him with Absolute Zero!
-How could break free within minutes?!”
+How could he break free within minutes?!”

 He couldn’t believe what he was seeing.
 His best ice spell that completely immobilized its target for up to an hour had already started to crumble.
 He could see the chef’s arms start to wiggle as he tried to break free from the icy prison.
 No person aside from the Chancellor had the power to escape from that prison so quickly.

 Before Cornelius could act, the shell of ice exploded, and Claude emerged from it slightly out of breath.